figma/plugin-resources/README.md

 <div align='center'>

-# Open Source Resources for Figma Plugin Development
+# Open Source Resources for Figma Plugin and Widget Development

-_A collection of open source plugins and resources for Figma + FigJam that have been shared on GitHub._
+_A collection of open source plugins, widgets and other resources for Figma + FigJam that have been shared on GitHub._

 </div>